 118 Knickerbocker Avenue, Brooklyn, NY 11237

 With nearly a 5-star rating, Urban Jungle is full of some of the best-hidden treasures in Brooklyn.
 It’s a low-key store, meaning it flies well under the radar.
 These more underrated secondhand stores are where you can pile up on the goodies.
 When a thrift store is lesser-known, it gives you more opportunities to find the hidden gems.
-Everything in Urban Jungle is organized by type, but the sizes are mishmashed, so you have to do some digging to find what’s best for you.
+Everything in Urban Jungle is organized by type, but the sizes are mishmashed, so you have to do some digging to see what’s best for you.

 Urban Jungle is open every day from 12 pm to 7:45 pm.
 They don’t have a website, as they’re a smaller known company.